-A recreation of a half complete grain silo in Tamale, northern Ghana abandoned in the 1960s during construction and now overrun by nature.
+A recreation of a half-constructed grain silo in Tamale, northern Ghana abandoned in the 1960s during construction and now overrun by nature.
 Ibrahim Mahama’s work is a continuation of his narratives around found objects and their historical and cultural context.

 Bumpman for Trafalgar Square Paloma Varga Weisz

-The German-born sculptor and draughtswoman draws inspiration from her country’s folklore and 16th century pamphlet illustrations.
-The Bumpman is a quiet, humble figure whose body disfigurement draws attention to modern day issues of body dysmorphia.
+The German-born sculptor and draughtswoman draws inspiration from her country’s folklore and 16th-century pamphlet illustrations.
+The Bumpman is a lowly, humble figure whose body disfigurement draws attention to current-day body dysmorphia.

 Antelope Samson Kambalu